DataDog/kafka-kit/cmd/registry/README.md

 # Overview

-### BETA

 The Registry service exposes Kafka topic and broker metadata via a gRPC & HTTP API.
-Lookups can be filtered by tag values (any field in topic and broker message response types) with eventual support for user-defined, custom tags.
+Resources can be queried and filtered using inherent attributes along with custom, user-defined tags.

+Some example questions a user might ask by querying the Registry service:
+- _Give me all broker IDs where the rack equals us-east-1a_
+- _Give me the configurations for all topics tagged "environment:dev"_

+Additionally, Registry is continuously receiving support for write operations.
+An example operations that's possible using tags and topic creation (see further into the README for the `target_broker_tags` feature):
+- _Tag brokers 1001, 1002, 1003 with "pool:inbound"_
+- _Create a topic named "inbound" with 32 partitions, a replication factor of 2, and place all partitions on brokers tagged "pool:inbound", and tag the topic "primary:true"_

 # Installation
 - `go get github.com/DataDog/kafka-kit/cmd/registry`